The Benefits of Antioxidants in Dog Food

-Antioxidants are nutrients within food that help protect the body from free radicals.
-They are a key nutrient in helping your dog recover from exercise and stay healthy throughout the season.
-Common antioxidants include Vitamin C and E as well as lutein, beta-carotene, and taurine.
+They are vital in helping your dog recover from strenuous exercise and stay healthy.
+Common antioxidants include Vitamins C and E as well as lutein, beta-carotene, and taurine.
 The combination of these antioxidants can help reduce oxidative stress and the buildup of free radicals.

 “Antioxidants play a dual role,” says Kelley.
 “They help combat oxidative stress and are beneficial in helping counter the effects of free radicals in the body.”

 A series of studies1,2,3,4,5 have found that dogs fed antioxidant-enriched diets were able to learn complex tasks better than the dogs in control groups.
 These studies have led researchers to hypothesize that antioxidants may help reduce the effects of oxidative stress on brain function.
 Additionally, these researchers found that including antioxidants in a dog’s diet helped reduce age-related behavioral changes associated with cognitive decline.
 Dogs consuming antioxidant-enriched diets also displayed greater agility and were able to recognize their family members more easily than those in control groups.

 To work at his peak, a dog must recover from daily work and training.
 Proper conditioning is important for post-exercise recovery, but nutrition also plays an important role.
 A nutritionally complete and balanced food may contain optimal levels of antioxidants for dogs.
 Dog food that contains antioxidants, such as Eukanuba’s Premium Performance™ line, supports post-exercise recovery and helps dogs perform at their peak throughout the year.